mapsync/grayson-advisory/src/pages/blog/2019-11-05-employee-congratulations.md

 ---
 templateKey: blog-post
 title: Employee Congratulations!
-date: 2019-11-05T14:54:43.932Z
+date: 2019-12-17T16:48:43.932Z
 description: >-
   Striving for excellence in the production of your drinking water, we give congratulations to our employees on their achievements.
 ---
-Congratulations to the following employees for reaching these achievements in October 2019:
+Congratulations to the following employees for reaching these achievements in November 2019:

-* Roy Seagraves at the Water Treatment Plant received his Class IIIA Certification for Water Treatment Plant Operator
-* Brian Prichard at the Water Treatment Plant received his Class IIIA Certification for Water Treatment Plant Operator
+* Jason L Burks in the Utility Maintenance received his Water Distribution Operating System Class II License.